Italy's Berlusconi attacks magistrates over bribery probe

 "It was certainly the prosecutors who put De Gregorio in the position of having to choose between going to jail or saying something against me," Berlusconi told reporters at a court in Milan where he was attending a separate fraud trial.

-He said his party would organise a demonstration on March 23 to protest against the magistrates' investigation.
+He said his party would organize a demonstration on March 23 to protest against the magistrates' investigation.

 (Reporting by Stephen Jewkes; Writing by James Mackenzie; Editing by Tom Pfeiffer)